Visualieyes/ADT/List/README.md

 library module – and you have to implement that underlying module!
 You may have never thought about programming from this angle before, and it can be a significant challenge, so here is some advice on how to proceed:

  • Start by READING the code provided.
    Ask questions about anything in that code you don't understand.
 In particular, be sure you understand the meaning of every symbol and every word in the IntList specification (intlist.h).
 If not, ask!
    Read the sample application code (ilist-test-app.c) to gain an understanding of how a program might use the module you are about to write.

  • Draw some memory block diagrams of the program in progress.
    Use the techniques we've seen in class to imagine how the IntList data structure will change over time as the application program executes.
    Record the values for each of the IntList struct's fields as you trace the program.

  • Write, test, and debug one function at a time.
    Start with the Constructor – this should be an easy function to write since it simply initializes an IntList struct to represent an empty list, and returns it.
    Uncomment the part of the test driver (ilist-test-basic.c) that calls the constructor and run that test, debug until it works before moving on.

    The tests in this driver are sequenced more-or-less in the order I did my implementation.
 You don't have to develop in the same sequence – choose a sequence that makes sense to you, but only work on one function at a time.
 I strongly recommend you write the Print operation early – very useful for debugging!

  • Develop some private helper functions.
    One of the challenges in this assignment is managing the List memory so the list can grow as needed.
 As mentioned above, the technique we are implementing is called "resizeable array".
-I found it useful to implement a couple helper functions to keep the resizeable array logic separate from my main List handling logic: o // expand list capacity. void ilistGrow( IntList *list );
+I found it useful to implement a couple helper functions to keep the resizeable array logic separate from my main List handling logic:

+   o // expand list capacity.
+     void ilistGrow( IntList *list );

    o // shift list elements, from index onward, 1 place to right,
      // "creating" an "empty" slot at pos. index. void ilistShiftRight( IntList *list, int index );

    o // shift list elements following index 1 place to left,
      // "overwriting" the item at pos. index, shortening list by 1 void ilistShiftLeft( IntList *list, int index );
-Capilano University Comp220 ASSIGNMENT 1 J. Fall

  • Check the list capacity before adding new elements!
    One of the key services / abstractions your List ADT provides is it frees the client from having to worry about array constraints.
 That's because YOU have done all the worrying for them!
 Before adding a new item to the list, always check that there is still capacity, and if not, grow the list's capacity before adding the item.

  • Define a "block size" for expanding capacity.
    Expanding the list capacity will be an "expensive" operation (from a program efficiency perspective), so we don't want to do this for every element.
 Instead, define a constant for the "block size" (10 would be a reasonable value to use during development) and expand the list capacity by blocks of memory this size, as needed.
    Note: you never need to "shrink" the list capacity!

  • Don't create any memory leaks or leave any dangling pointers!

 We will learn more about dynamic memory management over the term, but the golden rules of all dynamic memory management are:
  1. Always free() memory when you are done with it!
  2. Always set dangling pointers9 to NULL!

 • KISS – Keep It Simple Students!
 Students have a tendency to over-think and over-complicate things.
 The longest algorithm in my solution is 5 or 6 lines of code.
 You may not want to write your code